homepage

 Best Food Courts in Amsterdam

 I was recently asked to write an article for a food industry magazine about food courts in the Netherlands, so inevitably that necessitated a couple of “research trips” here in Amsterdam.
-As far as I know, there are four indoor food courts in the Dutch capital, the most famous of which being of course the Foodhallen.
-But the other three – all very different, but all filling a niche – are equally worth a visit.
-So whether you’ve lived here your whole life or are just visiting for a weekend, here’s where to fulfill your food court fantasies in Amsterdam.
+There are several indoor food courts in the Dutch capital, the most famous of which being of course the Foodhallen: featuring not only 20 food stalls but also a regular market, a cinema and even a sustainable luxury hotel.
+But Amsterdam’s other food courts – all very different, but all filling a niche – are equally worth a visit.
+So whether you’ve lived here your whole life or are just visiting for a weekend, here’s where to fulfill your foodhall fantasies in Amsterdam.

 Foodhallen: most likely to spot tourists

-I’ve written about Amsterdam’s Foodhallen in the past, so I won’t go into great detail here except to say that this iconic food court is housed in a disused, converted tram depot – which certainly lends it a very Amsterdam ambience.
+Located in Amsterdam West, Amsterdam’s Foodhallen is the city’s signature food court.
+Not least because it’s housed in a disused, converted tram depot – which certainly lends it a very hipster ambience.
 It’s packed in the evening and on weekends, so I’d advise stopping by for lunch if you’re not keen on crowds.
 Some of my favourite food stands include Fento for fantastically healthy Mexican-inspired street food (and amazing cornbread!), Taqueria Lima West for (no prizes for guessing) tacos, and Renato’s for excellent Italian antipasti and pizza.

 Vegetarian Amsterdam - Fento at Foodhallen